 It often leads to distortion of the normal forward movement in the digestive processes.

 GERD patients experience acid reflux, heartburn, and loss of appetite.
-The acidic aftertaste also spoils your cravings for food, thus limiting your interest in eating.
+The acidic aftertaste also spoils one’s cravings for food, thus limiting one’s interest in eating.

 How does alcohol affect nutrition?

-These could lead to irreversible health conditions and organ dysfunction, including impaired fetal development among pregnant women.
+These are irreversible health conditions and organ dysfunction, including impaired fetal development among pregnant women.

 As a result, chronic heavy drinkers often suffer from double negative impacts.

 The pancreas starts to diminish its supply of digestive enzymes.

 Damages the cell lining in the GI tract that causes nutrient malabsorption.

 Interferes with nutrient transport into the bloodstream.